veskuh/pari/project.md

         *   When the button is clicked, the content of the "Code editor pane" will be sent to the `Llm` class.
         *   The `Llm` class will use a prompt template for code commenting.
         *   The LLM's response (the commented code) will be displayed in the "AI Output pane".
-*   **Phase 2: Refactoring & Documentation:**
+*   **Phase 2: Refactoring & Documentation**
+    *   **2.1: Documentation Generation:**
+        *   Expand prompting templates for documentation generation (e.g., for functions, classes, modules).
+        *   Add a "Generate Documentation" button/action in the UI.
+        *   Implement a mechanism to insert generated documentation into the code editor (e.g., at cursor position, or replacing selected text).
+    *   **2.2: Basic Refactoring - Rename:**
+        *   Expand prompting templates for basic refactoring (e.g., renaming variables, functions).
+        *   Add a "Rename" button/action in the UI.
+        *   Implement code modification capabilities to apply simple rename operations in the code editor.
+    *   **2.3: Advanced Refactoring - Extract Function/Method:**
-    *   Expand prompting templates for refactoring and documentation.
+        *   Expand prompting templates for more complex refactoring (e.g., extracting selected code into a new function/method).
+        *   Add an "Extract Function/Method" button/action in the UI.
-    *   Implement code modification capabilities.
+        *   Implement code modification capabilities to perform these more complex refactoring operations.
+    *   **2.4: Contextual Refactoring/Documentation:**
+        *   Enhance prompt engineering to include more context (e.g., surrounding code, file type) for better refactoring and documentation suggestions.
+        *   Explore ways to provide interactive refactoring suggestions (e.g., previewing changes before applying).
 *   **Phase 3: Contextual Awareness & Advanced Features:**
     *   Implement context management for multi-turn conversations.
     *   Add support for more advanced features (e.g., code completion, bug detection).